HIV and Heart Disease

 Key Points

-- There are many types of heart diseases.
-Coronary heart disease is the most common type of heart disease, and it is the leading cause of death in the United States.
-In this fact sheet, the term “heart disease” refers specifically to coronary heart disease.
+- Coronary heart disease is the most common type of heart disease and the leading cause of death in the United States.

-- Risk factors for heart disease, such as high blood pressure or smoking, are the same for people with HIV and people without HIV.
-However, HIV and some HIV medicines may increase the risk of heart disease in people with HIV.
+- While risk factors for heart disease (such as high blood pressure or smoking) are similar for people with and without HIV, the risk of heart disease may increase due to HIV and some HIV medicines.

-- Lifestyle changes, such as eating a healthy diet, being more active, and quitting smoking, can help prevent and treat heart disease.
+- Lifestyle changes, such as eating a healthy diet, being more active, and quitting tobacco use can help prevent and treat heart disease.
 Treatment for heart disease can also include medicines and surgery.

 What is heart disease?

 There are many different types of heart diseases.
-Coronary heart disease (also called coronary artery disease) is the most common type of heart disease.
-It is the leading cause of death in the United States.
+Coronary heart disease (also called coronary artery disease) is the most common type of heart disease and is the leading cause of death in the United States.
 In this fact sheet, the term “heart disease” refers specifically to coronary heart disease.

 What causes heart disease?